helloturbine/turbine-docs/docs/integrations/quickbooks.md

 # Quickbooks
-Our QuickBooks integration allows you to continue to use the platform to create invoices, and see the data in Turbine.
+Our QuickBooks integration allows you to ensure your accounting reflects your inventory status.

+For example, when you cut a purchase order, our integration creates the journal entry that moves money to accounts payable.

 To set up the integration, provision a user to the Turbine email address your account manager shares with you.
 That’s it!